 - Country View Estates Unit 1& 2

 - Countrystone Units 2,3 & 4

 - Fattoria Manor

 - Glenwood Place

 - Landmark Business Center #2

 - Gold Valley

 - Murphy's Landing Units 1,2,3&4

 - Parkhaven Place 1 & 2

 - Parkside Plaza Unit 2

-- Salida Secured Self Storage (Pl 16)
+- Salida Secured Self Storage (PI 16)

 - Planned Industrial #19

 - Planned Industrial #21

 - Planned Development #257

 - Planned Development #258

 - Planned Development #260

 - Planned Development #267

 - Planned Development #279

 - Planned Development #287

 - Planned Development #295

 - Pirrone Estates

 - Salida Haciendas Units 1,2,3, & 4

 - Salida Self Storage

-- Somerset Estates Phases 1.2 & 3
+- Somerset Estates Phases 1,2 & 3

 - Sun Ridge West

 - Sun Ridge West #2 Phases 1,2 & 3

 - Vella Estates Units 1,2,3,4,5, & 6

-- Vintner Estates 1.2. & 3
+- Vintner Estates 1,2, & 3

 - Vizcaya Units 1 & 2

 - Whitfield Park Units 1,2 & 3

-- Whitfield Park Unit 4.
-Phases A & B
+- Whitfield Park Unit 4, Phases A & B

-- Whitfield Park Units 5.6, & 7
+- Whitfield Park Units 5,6, & 7

 - Pinnacle Partners

 - Park View Estates

 CSA 10 was formed to provide special or extended services to the properties within CSA 10.
 These extended services which benefit parcels within the CSA 10 area include parks and streetscape maintenance, and maintenance of a positive storm drain system.
 These extended services are considered special benefits received by the properties within CSA 10.
 These benefits are defined as a special benefit for the purposes of this report because they are above and beyond the services that are normally provided to the community of Salida and other property owners of unincorporated areas of the County.
-Services of a general benefit are defined as services that are provided to the property owners of unincorporated areas on a countywide basis.
+Services of a general benefit are defined as services that are provided to the property owners of unincorporated areas of a general benefit are defined as services that are provided to the property owners of unincorporated areas of a general benefit are defined as services that are provided to the property owners of unincorporated areas on a countywide basis.

 Maintenance of the streetscapes, storm drain system and the administration of CSA 10 are services that the properties within CSA 10 receive that would otherwise not be provided if CSA 10 did not exist.
 The County does not generally provide these services on a countywide basis.
 Therefore, these extended services are considered to be 100% special benefits with no general benefits received.
 On a countywide basis, the County does provide maintenance of parks for property owners of unincorporated areas.
 For this reason, a portion of the parks maintenance that is provided within CSA 10 can be attributed as a general benefit.
-The portion or ratio of this general benefit for these particular services is discussed in detail within the Park and Streetscape Maintenance Section of this report.
-As defined, the special benefit portion of services for park maintenance are above and beyond what is normally provided to countywide property owners.
+The portion or ratio of this general benefit for these particular services is discussed in detail within the Park and Streetscape Maintenance are above and beyond what is normally provided to countywide property owners.
 The special benefit portion of these services to the properties within CSA 10 is also discussed in the respective section of this report.